 Live, Learn, and Work Abroad

 At Jamestown Community College, we firmly believe that people learn best through experience.
 So, if you want to learn about the history of the Middle Kingdom and how to speak Mandarin, then you need to go to China.
 If you want to experience the amazing combination of antiquity and modernity in Tokyo, you need to go to Japan.
 And if you want to experience the passion of flamenco and improve your Spanish, you go to Spain (or Guatemala, but that's another trip).
 That's why, in addition to our robust study abroad program, we've created internships in China and Spain that allow our students to live, work, and learn as they experience a culture firsthand.
 It's learning by doing.
-For more information on these or any of our internship programs, please contact the Office of Experiential Learning at 716.338.1381 or via e-mail.
+For more information on these or any of our internship programs, please contact the Office of Applied Learning at 716.338.1381.

 China (Fall/Spring Semesters)